 Fresh sauerkraut is a world of difference from the mostly overcooked, mushy versions sold in jars at the store.
-Besides having a mild flavor (if you choose) the cabbage is still crisp, which gives you more freedom for cooking with it in the kitchen and having it keep it's integrity.
+It has a mild flavor and the cabbage is still crisp.
+This simple fermented root vegetables recipe is one you can use with many vegetables.
+Feel free to be creative with what you have!

 Cabbage is only one thing that you can make a la sauerkraut though.
-Root vegetables, in all the sizes, shapes and colors, make a great substitute for green cabbage, and can be a really colorful, impressive alternative if you're in the mood for a delicious science project.
+Root vegetables make a great substitute for green cabbage.
+They can be a colorful alternative if you're in the mood for a delicious lacto fermentation project.

-A while back I needed a component for a lamb sausage dish I was doing for a private dinner, and I wanted it to be colorful, so I developed this recipe.
-It's a basic ferment, but, to further tip my hat to traditional kraut, it has precious, tiny, wild caraway seeds to boost the flavor and perfume the veggies as they bubble away in their own brine.
+A while back I needed a component for a lamb sausage dish I was doing for a private dinner.
+I wanted it to be colorful, so I developed this recipe.

 Here's a list of some of the veggies I used, or would use.
 Try to make a colorful blend, but stay away from blue roots as they bleed